YihuiAndre/ASCII-Art/README.md

 # Text Animation

-This is a java personal project that takes an image file or a directory that contains a list of images as input and output an image or gif that represents the input images but in text format.
+This is a java personal project that takes an **image file**, an **url image** or a **directory of images** as input and output an image or gif that represents the input images but in text art.
 Basically, it uses the RGB value in the image and converts it into a corresponding unique character.
 This is inspired by the flipbook.
-Currently, this project is able to convert an image file or a directory of images into an image that represent as text format.
+Currently, this project is supported to convert the image, the url image or the directory of the images into text art.

-This project uses ImageIO to scan the image and AWT library to draw the text onto the image.
+This project uses **AWT library** to scan the image and draw the text art of image into output image and **IO file handling library** to store and retrieve the file.

 ## Usage
-There are two ways to execute the programs:
+There are **two** ways to execute the programs:

 ---